pixney/pyrocms-cheatsheet/README.md

 php artisan twig:clear
 ```

+## Regular composer stuff
+`composer clearcache` is a good one to have handy when updating.

 ## Migrations
 [Create a grid and attach it to default_posts stream](migration_grid_to_posts.md)
 [Create a grid with image field type](create_grid.php)